 All of the states in which our health plans operate, except California, Florida, Massachusetts and New York, have adopted the RBC rules.
+The minimum statutory capital requirements in these states is based on a percentage of annualized premium revenue, a percentage of annualized health care costs, a percentage of certain liabilities, or other financial ratios.
 The RBC rules, if adopted by California, Florida, Massachusetts or New York, could increase the minimum capital required for those states.
-Our Massachusetts health plan maintains a \$35 million performance bond, effective through December 31, 2022, to partially satisfy minimum net worth requirements in that state.
+Our Massachusetts health plan maintains a \$35 million performance bond, effective through December 31, 2023, to partially satisfy minimum net worth requirements in that state.

 Statutes, regulations and informal capital requirements also restrict the timing, payment, and amount of dividends and other distributions that may be paid to us as the sole stockholder.
 To the extent our subsidiaries must comply with these regulations, they may not have the financial flexibility to transfer funds to us.
-Based on current statutes and regulations, the net assets in these subsidiaries, which may not be transferable to us in the form of loans, advances, or cash dividends was approximately \$2.7 billion at December 31, 2021.
-Because of the statutory restrictions that inhibit the ability of our health plans to transfer net assets to us, the amount of retained earnings readily available to pay dividends to our stockholders is generally limited to cash, cash equivalents and investments held by the parent company-Molina Healthcare, Inc. Such cash, cash equivalents and investments amounted to \$348 million and \$644 million as of December 31, 2021 and 2020, respectively.
+Based on current statutes and regulations, the net assets in these subsidiaries, which may not be transferable to us in the form of loans, advances, or cash dividends was approximately \$3.1 billion at December 31, 2022.
+Because of the statutory restrictions that inhibit the ability of our health plans to transfer net assets to us, the amount of retained earnings readily available to pay dividends to our stockholders is generally limited to cash, cash equivalents and investments held by the parent company-Molina Healthcare, Inc. Such cash, cash equivalents and investments amounted to \$375 million and \$348 million as of December 31, 2022 and 2021, respectively.

-As of December 31, 2021, our health plans had aggregate statutory capital and surplus of approximately \$2.9 billion, which was in excess of the required minimum aggregate statutory capital and surplus of approximately \$2.1 billion.
+As of December 31, 2022, our health plans had aggregate statutory capital and surplus of approximately \$3.3 billion, which was in excess of the required minimum aggregate statutory capital and surplus of approximately \$2.3 billion.
 We have the ability and commitment to provide additional capital to each of our health plans when necessary to ensure that statutory capital and surplus continue to meet regulatory requirements.